fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/labs/lab6.md

 ---

 ## Logistics
-* Due: Friday, October 4th AoE.
+* Due: Friday, February 28th AoE.
-* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab6.c` in your `~/csci112_fall2024/labs/lab6` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab6`.
-(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork4).)
+* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab6.c` in your `~/csci112_spring2025/labs/lab6` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab6`.
+(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork4).)

 ## Outside resources

 On this assignment, you may not use the the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
-If you are having trouble writing your program, please go to lab (Fridays, 12-4pm in Roberts 111) or post in Discord to get help.
+If you are having trouble writing your program, please go to lab (Fridays, 10am-4pm in Barnard 254) or post in Discord to get help.

 However, you may use those resources for help with navigating the Linux